 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-With a little troubleshooting, I made the perfect embroidered burlap flag.
+With a little troubleshooting, I perfected by embroidery on burlap and made the perfect burlap flag.
 So, the answer to the question can you machine embroider on burlap is yes!
-And, it’s not as hard as you’d think.
+Let me show you how in this tutorial.

 - Embroidery machine (Brother SE1900)